Journal of Neuroinflammation

 In outbred mice, chronic, adult acquired T. gondii infection causes neurologic and behavioral abnormalities secondary to inflammation and loss of brain parenchyma.
 Perivascular inflammation is prominent particularly contiguous to the aqueduct of Sylvius and hippocampus.
 Even resistant mice have perivascular inflammation.
 This mouse model of chronic T. gondii infection raises questions of whether persistence of this parasite in brain can cause inflammation or neurodegeneration in genetically susceptible hosts.

 Hermes, Gretchen; Ajioka, James W.; Kelly, Krystyna A.; Mui, Ernest; Roberts, Fiona; Kasza, Kristen; Mayr, Thomas; Kirisits, Michael J.; Wollman, Robert; Ferguson, David J.P; Roberts, Craig W.; Hwang, Jong-Hee; Trendler, Toria; Kennan, Richard P.; Suzuki, Yasuhiro; Reardon, Catherine; Hickey, William F.; Chen, Lieping; and McLeod, Rima, "Neurological and Behavioral Abnormalities, Ventricular Dilatation, Altered Cellular Functions, Inflammation, and Neuronal Injury in Brains of Mice Due to Common, Persistent, Parasitic Infection" (2008).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 2992.